 South African cellist, Peter Martens recently gave a performance of Tchaikovsky’s Rococo Variations (original version) in London of which the critic Frances Wilson wrote, “[This performance] combined understated virtuosity (the work contains some fiendish technical challenges for the cellist and few opportunities for the soloist to rest) with a delightful interplay between soloist and ensemble.
 Peter Martens’ tone was rich and colourful, balancing wit with seriousness to create a performance of great variety, character and warmth.”

-South African cellist, Peter Martens won the 2011 Classical Music SAMA for his recording of the complete Sonatas for Cello and Piano by Beethoven.
-Joanne Talbot of the Strad wrote, “Martens delivers brilliantly incisive and spirited accounts of all these works”
+Peter Martens and Portuguese pianist, Luis Magalhães, won the 2011 Classical Music SAMA for their recording of the complete Sonatas for Cello and Piano by Beethoven.
+Joanne Talbot of the Strad Magazine wrote, “Martens delivers brilliantly incisive and spirited accounts of all these works.”

-Peter plays on a Locky Hill Cello and is married to violinist, Suzanne Martens.
+He is married with two children to violinist, Suzanne Martens.